 This is not a self-aware wink-and-a-nod concerning the narrative of Outlast 2.
 It is a 100%, unironic endorsement of gendered-torture-by-proxy as trope – the very thing upon which Outlast 2 hinges its story.

 Do you think, I wonder, that the people who wrote that line understood that they had just described themselves?
 I doubt it.

-This is the idiot mind that conceived Outlast 2.
+This is the mind that conceived Outlast 2.
 I shudder to consider it, and I pity the hands told to realize its twisted vision.
 Someone out there – some poor soul – was put in charge of rendering a mound of dead, naked children.
 Discussions were had concerning whether or not to render their genitals.
 Fortunately, for both the player AND the character modelers, they chose not to.
-A small relief, built on the backs of dead children.
+A small relief, built on the naked backs of dead children.

 I simply cannot imagine having to work on this game.
 The psychological weight of working at Red Barrels must be immense.
 Perhaps this is why, beyond its narrative failings, Outlast 2 fails to function even as a game.